Canadian dollar boosted by M&A; bonds mixed

 BONDS MOSTLY LOWER

-Bond prices ended mixed, as a rally in Canadian equity markets eased a recent safe-haven bid for government debt, but that was partially offset by soft earnings from American Express Co (AXP.N: Quote) after the bell.
+Bond prices ended mixed, as a rally in Canadian equity markets eased a recent safe-haven bid for government debt, but that was partially offset by soft earnings from American Express Co (AXP.N) after the bell.

 The two-year bond rose 5 Canadian cents to C$101.05 to yield 3.164 percent.
 The 10-year bond slid 5 Canadian cents to C$103.60 to yield 3.808 percent.